turnspike/ninjarc/README.md

 ## Living without plugins

 Particular plugins might not be available in an IDE's Vim mode, so to minimize friction they are not used here.
-The [Tim Pope](https://github.com/tpope) plugins are pretty hard to give up - I may cave on this in the future as they're somewhat available in [Spacemacs](https://spacemacs.org).
+The [Tim Pope](https://github.com/tpope) plugins are pretty hard to give up - I may cave on this in the future.

 Related video: [How to do 90% of what plugins do with just Vim](https://www.youtube.com/watch?v=XA2WjJbmmoM_)